raspberrypilearning/pacman-terminal/en/step_3.md

 ## Start the treasure hunt

-To start the treasure hunt, you will need to download a file that will unleash the Pacman ghosts!
+To start the treasure hunt, you will need to download a file that will unleash the Pac-Man ghosts!
 Please note that **you will not download real viruses** by completing this step.
 The files you'll download are completely safe and cannot do any damage to your computer.

 In the terminal, you can download and open files or scripts very easily using **bash**.
 Bash is a program that listens to your commands and does what you tell it to do.
 Hackers are concerned with problems in computer systems and programs, and they need to give commands to find these problems and fix them.
 Therefore, they need to be good at using commands in programs like bash.